4EU+PharmacoEpi (advanced course):an integrated 4EU+ Pharmacoepidemiology educational course

 Cost

 The course is free for all students of the 4EU+ Alliance including Sorbonne University, University of Copenhagen, and University of Milan, Heidelberg University, Charles University, Geneva University, and the University of Warsaw.
-Additionally, travel and living costs during the 2-day in-person course in Heidelberg will be covered for students of the 4EU+ Alliance.
+Additionally, travel and living costs during the 2-day in-person course in Paris will be covered for students of the 4EU+ Alliance.

 What topics will you cover?

-• Database description
+- Database description

-• General overview of the aforementioned data sources
+- General overview of the aforementioned data sources

-• Critical appraisal of published pharmacoepidemiological studies using the four data sources
+- Critical appraisal of published pharmacoepidemiological studies using the four data sources

-• Regulatory conditions for data access and linkage to other data sources
+- Regulatory conditions for data access and linkage to other data sources

-• Available common data model for multinational databases
+- Available common data model for multinational databases

-• The practicalities of planning a study, including study design, measurements in pharmacoepidemiology (outcomes, exposures, confounders), sources of bias and errors, and methodological approach to reduce confounding and combine multiple data sources
+- The practicalities of planning a study, including study design, measurements in pharmacoepidemiology (outcomes, exposures, confounders), sources of bias and errors, and methodological approach to reduce confounding and combine multiple data sources

-• Computer-based practical exercises using statistical software (R, SAS, or SPSS) will be provided as supplementary material depending on students’ skills in statistical software (not mandatory for students without experience in statistical software).
+- Computer-based practical exercises using statistical software (R, SAS, or SPSS) will be provided as supplementary material depending on students’ skills in statistical software (not mandatory for students without experience in statistical software).

 Course delivery

 The first part of the course will be delivered online and consists of live online lectures, including questions & answers sessions.
-It will occur during weekdays March 25 to March 29.
+It will occur during weekdays January 27 to January 31.
 All lectures will be recorded and accessible to the students who cannot attend in person each course.
 The recorded lectures will be available for the next parts of the course.

 The second part of the course will be performed online by students in small groups, by writing specific parts of research protocol using the four databases.
 A referent teacher will be appointed for each group.
 An access to the Learning Management System of Sorbonne University will be granted to all students, so students will be able to interact together online with an embedded forum and will have access to the recorded lectures.
 Students will have one month to finalize the research protocol.